-In the story of Perceval by Chretien de Troyes, Gawain must try to stay awake at the Fisher King's castle as the bleeding lance is processed in front of him.
+The Dream of Gawain captures the moment in the story of Perceval by Chretien de Troyes, when Gawain must try to stay awake at the Fisher King's castle as the bleeding lance is processed in front of him.
 Alas, only the purest of knights is able to do this and so Gawain falls into sleep and in the morning the king and all his court have disappeared.

 One of variable edition of 2, hand printed on a Victorian Albion Press in Cambridgeshire, UK.
 Signed and editioned by the artist and printed on 250 gsm Somerset Velvet Paper.
 The coloured part of the image measures approximately 12 x 6 inches (30 x 15cm).